TanaseDoru/rpi5_yocto_udemy/poky/documentation/migration-guides/migration-1.5.rst

 framework replaces the older ``imagetest-qemu`` framework.

-You can learn more about performing automated image tests in the ":ref:`test-manual/runtime-testing:performing automated runtime testing`" section in the Yocto Project Test Environment Manual.
+You can learn more about performing automated image tests in the ":ref:`dev-manual/runtime-testing:performing automated runtime testing`" section in the Yocto Project Development Tasks Manual.

 .. _migration-1.5-build-history: